Mississippi

 Absentee Ballot Process

+In Mississippi, there are two types of Absentee Voting: in-person and by mail.
 Absentee voting is available if you meet any of the criteria below.
 The last day to request an absentee ballot is 5 days before the election.
-You can return your absentee ballot request form through the mail or in person.
-Voted ballots must be postmarked by Election Day and received up to 5 days after the election in order to be counted.
+You can return your absentee ballot request form by mail or in person.
+Voted ballots must be postmarked by Election Day and received up to 5 days after the election to be counted.
 Track the status of your absentee or affidavit ballot using your state's online tool

-• A person with a temporary or permanent physical disability
+• Any person who has a temporary or permanent physical disability

-• A parent, spouse or dependent of a person with a temporary or permanent disability hospitalized more than 50 miles from home county and with such person Election Day
+• The parent, spouse, or dependent of a person with a temporary or permanent physical disability who is hospitalized outside their home county or more than 50 miles away, and will be with that person on Election Day

 Please check with your voter registrar to determine if you are entitled to vote absentee and to learn the procedures for doing so.
 You can fill out an absentee ballot request form here.